home-assistant/home-assistant.io/source/_docs/z-wave/adding.markdown

 description: "How to add and remove Z-Wave devices."
 ---

-Recommendation before adding any devices:
+**Recommendation before adding any devices:**

-ZWave devices behave as a mesh and can store network relationship details on the device itself.
+Z-Wave devices behave as a mesh and can store network relationship details on the device itself.
 This means used devices or even brand new devices could already be enrolled in another network, for example a test network for a brand new device or a previous network for devices aren't new.
 This could cause headaches when you're attempting to add/enrol the device to your network.
 It is recommended that if possible, perform a factory reset AND device perform exclusion or disenroll for the device you're attempting to add to Home Assistant.
 Steps can found further below on this page under "Removing Devices".

 ## Adding Non-Secure Devices